Thraka/thraka.github.io/articles/how-to-apply-post-processing.md

 Global.SpriteBatch.End();
 ```

-### Adding the Component
+### Adding the Component, Removing Default Draw

 Now that your custom renderer is completely set up, you can add it as a component to the game instance.
 Somewhere in your SadConsole initialization code, you can add an instance of your class to the `SadConsole.Game.Instance.Components` collection.
+You also need to turn `Settings.DoFinalDraw` off, so SadConsole isn't also drawing to the screen.

 ```
+Settings.DoFinalDraw = false;
 Game.Instance.Components.Add(new MyCustomPPFX());
 ```
 Running the game, your shader should now be applied, permitting your parameters and configuration were correct.